annefou/shyft-doc/sphinx/git_and_shyft.rst

 clones of your fork of the repositories into the ``shyft_workspace``.

-You are now ready to start working with the Python code base, but you still need a binary of the C++ core if you don't wish to :ref:`build-source`.
+You are now ready to start working with the Python code base, but you still need a binary of the C++ core if you don't wish to :ref:`dev-install`.
 Before we leave the process of cloning the repositories, let's just take care of a few bookkeeping items that will make life easier if you choose to develop and contribute code.